 The academy generates innovation quite by accident.
 Quasi incidentally.

-A changed perspective and an open-ended process
+A shifted perspective and an open-ended process

-Integrative method of collective creative processes
+Integrative method for collective creative processes